osisoft/OSIsoft-Adapter-DNP3-Docs/V1/OSIsoft Adapter for DNP3 overview/OSIsoft Adapter for DNP3 principles of operation.md

  when the outstation's event buffer overflows, and/or at a defined interval.
 During an *integrity scan*, the adapter will poll the outstation(s) for events, then the current value of all points that are assigned to one of the event classes (or class 0).
-The adapter performns an integrity scan by polling Object Group 60.
+The adapter performs an integrity scan by polling Object Group 60.
+If bandwidth or outstation performance is a concern, carefully consider the value of an integrity scan, as the outstation may respond with data for many more points than the adapter is configured to collect data for.
+The adapter will simply discard any data that it receives without a corresponding data selection item.
 To retrieve the current value of any points not assigned to an event class, the adapter will need to perform a *static scan*.